What About Forgiveness?Oct 28th, 2010 | By Christina Enevoldsen | Category: All Posts, Christina's Blog

 Through the guise of forgiveness, I stuffed my feelings and stuck a nice big smile on my face.
 I was supposed to put the past behind me when I forgave, so I denied my feelings.
 Forgiveness was supposed to be the path to healing, so I acted healed.
 I buried my anger somewhere deep, somewhere I hoped I would never find it.

 The anger didn’t disappear.
 It was buried, but it was buried alive.
 It scratched and clawed and cried out.
 Its voice demanded attention, so I gave it expression through abusive acts toward myself.
-I continued my own abuse through all kinds of destructive behavior including dangerous sexual activity, self-harm and abusive relationships.
+I continued my own abuse through all kinds of destructive behavior including dangerous sexual activity, over-working and abusive relationships.

 Eventually, I wasn’t only hurting myself, but others.
 I thought the anger would shield me from the type of things I suffered as a kid.
 It was the illusion of being in control and more powerful.
 When I vented my anger, I felt bigger than I was.
-I secretly smiled inside when I recognized that people, especially some men, were intimidated by me.
+I secretly smiled inside when I recognized that people were intimidated by me.
 If I inspired fear, maybe they wouldn’t see how afraid I was.
 But it didn’t protect me.
 I kept getting hurt in the same way again and again.

 I wasn’t happy.
 Anger was a mask I wore, but it wasn’t the real me.
 I wanted to feel real and let myself be the gentle, nurturing person I knew I really was.